 Many times each semester, researchers from inside and outside the University make hour-long public presentations on their work.
-Each MS student must attend eight such presentations during the course of their degree and complete and submit to the Graduate Secretary a Colloquium Attendance Form for each.
+Each MS student must attend eight such presentations during the course of their degree for which they check in using their NC State ID and submit an online Colloquium Attendance Form for each.
 A schedule of seminars and colloquia in Computer Science may be found here.

 Many of our Masters students take internships, either full-time (usually, during the summer) or part-time (during the academic year).
 International students who are required to be registered full-time during the academic year, must meet the following requirements to be eligible for an internship:

 - They must have completed two semesters of study and be in good academic standing with a GPA of 3.0 or higher.

 - Students with a GPA between 3.0-3.2 must receive approval from the DGP or their graduate advisor before accepting an internship offer.